JLSteenwyk/ClipKIT/README.md

     </p>
 </p>

-# ClipKIT: The Clipping and Keeping Information Trimmer

-ClipKIT is a fast and flexible alignment trimming tool.
-ClipKIT keeps phylogenetically informative sites while removing others that display characteristics of poor phylogenetic signal.<br />
+ClipKIT is a fast and flexible alignment trimming tool that keeps phylogenetically informative sites and removes those that display characteristics poor phylogenetic signal.<br /><br />
-Add journal and citation information
+If you found clipkit useful, please cite **Add journal and citation information**
 <br /><br />